Girish-1-Goyal/personal-portfolio-React-/README.md

 ## Contributing

-Feel free to fork this repository and make your own changes.
+Feel free to fork this repository from preview branch and make your own changes.
 Pull requests are welcome!

 ## License